Kraven the Hunter: Sasha Kravinoff

 Kraven's wife and Ana and Vladimir's mother Sasha Kravinoff was part of a Gauntlet on Spider-Man's life, causing chaos and weakening Spider-Man prior to the events that led to resurrecting Kraven from the grave.

 Last Son of Kraven

 The Last Son of Kraven (one of the many Sons of Kraven) was cloned from Kraven's DNA by the High Evolutionary.
 He hunted his fellow clones and returned to Kraven, where he proved himself by presenting him with the skulls of his fellow clones.
-Kraven sent the Last Son of Kraven to subdue and capture Spider-Man for the upcoming Great Hunt that is sponsored by Arcade's company, Arcade Industries.
-The Last Son of Kraven later chased after the Black Cat.
-Kraven donned the black Spider-Man suit, where he tricked the Last Son of Kraven into killing him.
-After attending his funeral of his "father", the Last Son of Kraven went to the Kravinoff estate, ripped off his clothes, and trashed it out of frustration.
-After calming down and drinking some wine, the Last Son of Kraven found a letter written to him by his "father" behind Kraven's rifle on the wall.
-The letter from Kraven stated that the Last Son of Kraven was to finally inherit his legacy not as Kraven's son, but as the man himself, since he was cloned from his DNA.
-The Last Son of Kraven read in the letter "You were forged in fire, born in blood.
-My spirit made flesh.
-More than my child—you are me, and I am you.
-One and the same now."
-This led to the Last Son of Kraven taking on the aliases of both Sergei Kravinoff and Kraven, where he cuts his hair, wipes off his tiger stripes, and dons a copy of Kraven's costume.
+The Last Son of Kraven is manipulated into killing Kraven, who has disguised himself as Spider-Man.
+After attending his funeral of his "father", the Last Son of Kraven finds a letter written to him by his "father" behind Kraven's rifle on the wall.
+This led to the Last Son of Kraven taking on the aliases of both Sergei Kravinoff and Kraven.
+He cuts his hair, wipes off his tiger stripes, and dons a copy of Kraven's costume.

-Doctor Octopus and Electro find Kraven in the Savage Land hunting a dinosaur.
-Electro shocks the dinosaur and Doctor Octopus recruits Kraven into the Sinister Six by promising him to hunt down the Lizard.
-Kraven joins the Sinister Six into fighting the Savage Six at the time when the Savage Six were attacking the debut of the movie that Mysterio was involved in.

-In his first hunt, Kraven hunted Deadpool, where he started by killing some monsters.
-Deadpool was able to defeat Kraven by having a Soul-Eater transport him to Alaska.

-During the "Sinister War" storyline, Kraven accompanies the Sinister Six in fighting the Savage Six.